 Let me introduce myself and give you a bit of info about me.
-My name is Erin Humphries, and I am a second-year Legal Studies Major in the Faculty of Social Science and Humanities.
+My name is Erin Humphries, and I graduated from the Legal Studies program.

-Another reason I love my program is because of how small it is.
-Personally, I only know a handful of people in the Legal Studies program and that makes it even more special to me.
-I am a student who excels in smaller lecture-style settings, so to be in a program where I have 30 to 50 people in a class is exactly why I love my program.
+Another reason I loved my program was the size.
+I'm a student who excels in smaller lecture-style settings, so to be in a program that had only 30 to 50 people in a class was exactly what I needed to excel!

-In terms of course selections, I would say in my first year my favorite course was Foundations of Legal Studies with Thomas McMorrow, where I learned the foundational knowledge of the law.
-Currently, in my second year, my favorite course would have to be Criminal Law with Sasha Baglay or Canadian Human Rights Law with Sheila Jennings.
-All the classes are intriguing and really push my critical learning and theory skills, I have gained important research skills that have allowed me to become a stronger writer and I am so thankful for that.
+In terms of courses, I had quite a few as I progressed through my program map.
+I would say my favourite first-year course was Foundations of Legal Studies, where I learned the foundational knowledge of the law.
+A few more favourites include Criminal Law, Canadian Human Rights Law and Victimology.
+All the classes I've taken here were intriguing and really pushed my critical thinking and theory skills.
+I've gained important research skills that have allowed me to become a stronger writer, and I'm so thankful for that.

-Last but certainly not least, the thing that I love most about my program is the professors and TA’s I have had.
-I think it is very important to try and get to know your professors both professionally and personally, there are only positive benefits to doing so.
-I have personally gotten to know a number of my professors, and they are such kind and genuine people who want their students to succeed and accomplish their goals.
-I am so thankful for all my professors as they have helped me achieve my goals in my first and second year so far.
+Last but certainly not least, the thing that I loved about my program were the professors and TA’s.
+I think it's very important to try and get to know your professors both professionally and personally—there are only positive benefits to doing so.
+I've personally gotten to know a number of my professors, and they are such kind and genuine people who want their students to succeed and accomplish their goals.

-When going into university, one of my goals was to get involved in as many clubs and societies as possible.
-Ontario Tech succeeds any expectations regarding the numerous clubs and societies they have, they have a club for anything and everything.
-I am very involved and have met so many amazing people and have made some close friendships that I will have for the rest of my life.
+When going to university, one of my goals was to get involved in as many clubs and societies as possible.
+Ontario Tech succeeds any expectations regarding the number of clubs and societies they have; there is a club for anything and everything!
+Through my involvement, I met so many amazing people and have made some close friendships that I will have for the rest of my life.

-A picture of my brother and I during ice hockey intramurals last year.
+A picture of my brother and me during ice hockey intramurals last year.

-As I mentioned previously, I have a passion for the law— therefore I joined the Ontario Tech Student Law Association where I hold the position of Events Director.
-I am also an executive member of my schools World University Services of Canada (WUSC) local committee, where I work as an Events Coordinator alongside some outstanding inspirational women and I am so happy I get the chance to make a change.
-I am also a student ambassador, peer leader, a member of the Elections committee, and a mentor for the new Ridgeback Mentoring Program.
+As I mentioned previously, I have a passion for the law— therefore I joined the Ontario Tech Student Law Association where I held the position of Events Director.
+I was also an executive member of my school's World University Services of Canada (WUSC) local committee, where I worked as an Events Coordinator alongside some outstanding inspirational women.
+I was also involved as a Student Ambassador, peer leader, member of the Elections Committee, and a mentor for incoming students.

-Joining these clubs and societies I have not only made many friends, but I also feel like I have gained leadership skills and time management skills.
-Overall, my experience at Ontario Tech has been more than I could have ever imagined, I cannot wait to see what the future holds and what I can accomplish.
+By joining these clubs and societies, I've not only made many friends, but I have also gained leadership and time management skills.
+Overall, my experience at Ontario Tech has been more than I could have ever imagined!